Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Introduction

-A recent study~\cite{fabric} developed a mobile application based on the Android platform.
-It utilizes an efficient convolutional neural network (CNN) model, FabricNet, for the real-time analysis of garment images.
-This system assists users in selecting clothing by identifying specific fabric patterns (e.g., lattice, printed, solid, and stripe) and subsequently relaying the results via audio feedback.
-However, On one hand, the system's application scope is strictly confined to a predefined set of material categories.
-On the other hand, and more critically, it fails to convey the specific semantic content of the image.

-Meanwhile, one of the more commonly used assistive technologies for conveying visual content is alternative text (ALT)~\cite{alt}.
-This method involves third-party textual descriptions of images, which are typically delivered to visually impaired users via screen readers or text-to-speech systems.
-However, ALT is not a “direct” perceptual modality; it relies on an intermediary's interpretation of the visual source, which inherently introduces the risk of information distortion or loss.
+A commonly used assistive technology for conveying visual content is alternative text (ALT)~\cite{alt}, which involves third-party textual descriptions of images, which are typically delivered to VI users via screen readers or text-to-speech systems.
+However, ALT is not a “direct” perceptual modality; it relies on an intermediary’s interpretation of the visual source, which inherently introduces the risk of information distortion or loss.

-As evidenced by the aforementioned studies, most experimental haptic-based innovations require users to rely on additional specialized hardware to access visual information.
-In contrast, more widely adopted solutions such as alternative text (ALT) primarily depend on auditory perception, a sensory channel that is highly susceptible to environmental interference.
-Moreover, this auditory reliance inherently restricts usability for individuals with dual impairments, particularly those who are both visually and hearing impaired.
-Notably, a number of individuals in the blind population have multiple disabilities~\cite{EHR5}.
-For example, Usher syndrome, an inherited condition that causes congenital deafness, progressively leads to retinal degeneration and complete blindness by middle age~\cite{Usher}.

-Also, a study on a mobile Braille simulator found that combining tactile keys with simultaneous sound signals significantly enhanced learning by leveraging the brain's associative processing~\cite{Kintonova2025}.
-These developments highlight that current accessibility solutions for visual impairment are increasingly investigating the potential of non-auditory and multimodal sensory inputs.
+Although auditory substitution is a widely used approach for vision assistance, it is not suitable for people with hearing loss~\cite{EHR5}.
+For example, Usher syndrome, a genetic disorder, can cause combined hearing and vision loss~\cite{Usher}.